Frequently Asked Questions

 At the close of every registration round, our assignment computer program (algorithm) matches students to seats based on their priorities (if applicable), their random number, and the number of seats available in the grade desired at each school in the order they were ranked on that student's application.
 BPS does not share random number information, but we do provide school assignment and wait list information by mail and over the phone as it becomes available.

 BPS assignment notices are mailed home approximately six weeks after each registration round.
-The schedule for this year's assignment notices can be found on the What's Next document that is sent home with every new to BPS family at the completion of registration at an FRC.
-When school assignments become available, families may also contact an FRC to find out their results.
+The schedule for this year's assignment notices can be found on the What's Next document that is sent home with every new to BPS family at the completion of registration at a Welcome Center.
+When school assignments become available, families may also contact a Welcome Center to find out their results.
 After the last registration round in June, assignments are done on a case-by-case basis and take approximately five business days following case completion.
 Note: If registration includes language testing by Newcomer Assessment and Counseling Center, assignment could take longer.

 Registrants who meet the age requirement for Grade 1 or higher are required by state law to attend school.
 If BPS is unable to assign these applicants to one of their school choices, BPS will administratively assign students to the school that is closest to their home with that has available seat in their grade level.
 Administratively assigned students and students who are assigned to one of their school choices but not their top choice will be placed on up to three wait list(s) for their top school choices.